sentrychris/vigil-collector/README.md

 The per-disk usage walk via `statvfs` runs every tick too, but it's only ~30 µs total — cheap enough that the dashboard always sees fresh values.

-End result: idle CPU usage drops from being on par with the Python collector (~0.87%) to about a quarter of it (0.23%) — and stays there regardless of how many clients connect, because the per-tick work doesn't scale with client count.
+End result: idle CPU usage settles around ~0.23% of a single core, and stays there regardless of how many clients connect, because the per-tick work doesn't scale with client count.

 ## Single-binary build